SyMerge: From Non-Interference to Synergistic Merging via Single-Layer Adaptation: Experimental Setup

 \textbf{Pretrained} indicates a model that predicts multiple tasks without additional fine-tuning for task-specific requirements.
 However, the absence of task-specific information for downstream tasks generally leads to poor performance.

 \textbf{Individual} refers to the fine-tuning of individual pre-trained models for each task.
-Since there is no interference between tasks, it has been regarded as the upper bound of task-specific performance.
+Since there is no interference between tasks, it has commonly been used as a strong reference for task-specific performance.

 \textbf{Weight Averaging} merges multiple individual models by directly averaging their parameters to create a single model for multi-task learning.
 Although simple, this method lacks task-specific adjustments.